bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 ### Receive a Callback After Interaction {#request-interact-callback}

-If the client is capable of receiving a message from the AS indicating that the user has completed their interaction, the client indicates this by sending the "callback" field.
+If the RC is capable of receiving a message from the AS indicating that the RO has completed their interaction, the RC indicates this by sending the "callback" field.
 The value of this field is an object containing the following members.